aphipps6/pfu-experiment/README.md

 - Run the installer and follow the prompts
 - Restart your terminal/command prompt after installation

-Note that this will require Java 21+ to be installed

 ## 3. Initialize Google Cloud SDK
 Set up authentication and default project:
 ```bash